EasiestSoft/submit-software-to-easiestsoft.com/README.md

       - Date format: `YYYY-MM-DD`, should be on the far left of the last line
       - Author: your name

-- [starts](https://github.com/EasiestSoft/submit-software-to-easiestsoft.com/tree/master/stars): introduce yourself to the reader (optional)
+- [stars](https://github.com/EasiestSoft/submit-software-to-easiestsoft.com/tree/master/stars): introduce yourself to the reader (optional)

-  Create a folder under `starts` directory, name it with your name, for example:
+  Create a folder under `stars` directory, name it with your name, for example:

   `stars/donald-trump/index.md`